learn-co-curriculum/cssi-4-python-group-mario-stretch-lab/README.md

 ####  ####
 ```

-### Part V: Rainbow Magic
-Find a  gem that allows you to give your pyramids color.
-Print out a pyramid that covers the colors of the rainbow.

 *Inspiration for this lab comes from one of the labs in Harvard's CS50 class (Intro to Computer Science)

 ### Optional Practice with Git!